Glencore boss Glasenberg to step down, Gary Nagle named new CEO

 Elsewhere in the industry, BHP and Rio Tinto have also targeted net zero emissions by 2050 while Anglo American’s goal is 2040.

-The miner remains the world’s largest coal exporter and said it did not believe that selling its coal mines would help to reduce associated emissions.

-Glencore plans to reinstate its dividend at its full-year results after scrapping a $2.6 billion shareholder payout in August, CFO Steven Kalmin said.
+Shares in Glencore jumped 3% to their highest since February, making them the strongest performer in an index of its London peers

-Reporting by Zandi Shabalala and Helen Reid; editing by David Evans/Louise Heavens/Jane Merriman
+Reporting by Zandi Shabalala, Helen Reid.
+Additional reporting by Julia Payne.
+Editing by David Evans/Louise Heavens/Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.